bootleq/feeders/directus/README.md

 Prepare secret files, you can copy `secrets/sample/*.txt` to `secrets/` as starting, but to make it work, they must have valid content of course.

+After starting CMS with `pnpm cms`, apply latest schema snapshot by:

+    docker compose exec directus npx directus schema apply /directus/snapshots/$(ls snapshots | sort | tail -n 1)

+Then restart (`pnpm cms-restart`) to finish applying.

+Open localhost:8044/admin and login with default user (see `ADMIN_EMAIL` in `docker-compose.yml`).

+You have to manage permission yourself.
+For example in directus UI `Settings` -> `Access Policies` -> `Public` -> `Permission`, open Read or other permissions for certain collections.

 ## Asset management